Veronica serpyllifolia: Weed control

 Veronica serpyllifolia grows in patches and is commonly recognized as a weed of turf grass.
 Ways to remove V. serpyllifolia from lawns are by mowing and watering and fertilizing lawns properly, this hinders the weeds ability to compete.
 The use of herbicide is recommended for the complete removal of this species from a yard or a lawn.
 Picking the weed and pulling the roots out can work but this risks the further dispersal of seeds on the lawn.
 One study showed that wiping herbicides onto the plant rather than spraying it helps to better remove of the species.
 It stated that wiping method worked better and the spray on method caused harm to other grasses surrounding the weeds.

 Synonyms

 Synonyms of Veronica serpyllifolia include: Veronicastrum serpyllifolium (L.) Fourr. and Veronica serpyllifolia L. var. nummularioides Lecoq & Lamotte.

 Wetland plant status

 Veronica serpyllifolia is able to grow in both jurisdictional wetlands and non-wetlands.
-According the wetland plant classification system in the United States, V. serpyllifolia is classified as a facultative (FAC) to obligate (OBL) wetland plant.
+According to the wetland plant classification system in the United States, V. serpyllifolia is classified as a facultative (FAC) to obligate (OBL) wetland plant.